Extending and Applying Automated HERMES Software Publication Workflows: Conclusion and outlook

 \section{Conclusion and outlook}

-We present HERMES, an implementation of the HERMES concept for automated software publication with rich metadata~\cite{concept-paper}, based on the \texttt{hermes} Python package~\cite{meinel_hermes}.
-We also present an extension mechanism to customize HERMES workflows for particular and highly customized use cases, based on \texttt{hermes} plugins.
+We presented HERMES, an implementation of the HERMES concept for automated software publication with rich metadata~\cite{concept-paper}, based on the \texttt{hermes} Python package~\cite{meinel_hermes}.
+We also presented an extension mechanism to customize HERMES workflows for particular and highly customized use cases, based on \texttt{hermes} plugins.
 Such use cases include the harvesting of additional metadata sources, or publishing to different target publication repositories.

-We also report three informal case studies that we conducted to provide preliminary answers to the questions whether HERMES is a valid and feasible concept for automated software publication (Q1); whether the current development status of the \texttt{hermes} package and its documentation is sufficient to apply HERMES workflows (Q2), and what further resources or improvements are required to make HERMES workflows more applicable and usable (Q3.1); whether the current development status of the \texttt{hermes} package and its documentation is sufficient for inexperienced Python developers without prior knowledge of HERMES to extend the \texttt{hermes} package with plugins (Q3), and what further resources or improvements are required to make HERMES workflows more extensible (Q3.1).
+We furthermore reported three informal case studies that we conducted to provide preliminary answers to our questions \qref{rq-concept-implementation}, \qref{rq-extensibility} and \qref{rq-improvement}.
+While being informal, the presented studies are valuable in that they provide initial evidence from examining typical uses of HERMES workflows and the \texttt{hermes} package by relevant stakeholders: RSEs and developers of research software as \textit{users} of HERMES workflows, and as \textit{developers} of \texttt{hermes} plugins.

-While being informal, the presented studies are valuable, and the positive early results confirm that our concept for automating software publication is feasible (Q1) and fundamentally applicable with \texttt{hermes} (Q2), and that extending new functionality is generally possible with adequate and realistic resources (Q3).
-They furthermore helped us identify future work to improve HERMES' applicability and extensibility (Q2.1, Q3.1).
-The studies also pointed to some underlying problems that need to be solved in future work, e.g., identifying usage patterns for workflows and deducting sensible defaults, and determining configuration requirements for workflows (Q2.1).
+Two of the case studies (study 1 in \autoref{subsec:workshop} and study 2 in \autoref{subsec:dogfooding}) demonstrate that the HERMES concept for automating software publication is feasible and fundamentally applicable with the current development status of the \texttt{hermes} package (\qref{rq-concept-implementation}).
+Study 3 presented in \autoref{subsec:plugin} demonstrates that it is fundamentally possible to extend \texttt{hermes} with new plugins.
+In this case, the developer that we studied is not in fact part of either of the user target groups of research software engineers and researchers who code.
+Nevertheless, we argue that the prior experience by the developer likely matches that of researchers with some, if little, experience in writing code.
+The study is therefore relevant, in that it provides initial evidence that extending \texttt{hermes} with plugins that provide new functionality is generally possible with adequate and realistic resources (\qref{rq-extensibility}).
+All studies furthermore helped us identify future work to improve HERMES' applicability and extensibility by pointing to some underlying problems that need to be solved in future work, e.g., identifying usage patterns for workflows and deducting sensible defaults, and determining configuration requirements for workflows (\qref{rq-improvement}).